anaconda/anaconda-project/docs/source/user-guide/getting-started.rst

      $ anaconda-project add-command --type unix dashboard "panel serve Interactive.ipynb"

+.. note:: The ``unix`` command type may be used for linux & macOS.
+For Windows, replace ``--type unix`` with ``--type win``
 .. _Panel: https://panel.holoviz.org

 #.
 Run your new project::

-     $ anaconda-project run
+     $ anaconda-project run dashboard --show

-   You should now be able to view your application at http://localhost:5006/Interactive
+   Your application should now be running and available at http://localhost:5006/Interactive

 Sharing your project
 ====================